jacomyma/ok-boometer/scripts/JS/README.md

 ### 4. Listen to the Stream API to update the file live

 This script listens to the Twitter API and update the data.
 It listens to the live stream for any tweet containing 'OK boomer' and decides if it is an OK-booming or not.
-Every time a new OK-booming is detected, it updates the data two ways:
+Every time a new OK-booming is detected, it updates the data three ways:
+* It updates the prod file ```live_booming.csv``` which contains only the last OK-boomings.
+It is used by the Live view.
 * It updates the prod file ```ok-boomings.csv``` so that next time ```compute_views.js``` (or its recurrent version) is executed, it takes the last ok-boomings in account
 * It updates a daily file in the ```scripts/data/stream/``` folder, so that the data can be later reconstructed by ```harvest_id_list.js``` if necessary.